Democrats argue ‘right matters’ in Trump impeachment trial

 “Right matters," he said, quoting Army officer Lt.
 Col. Alex Vindman who had testified in the House.
 “Otherwise we are lost.”

-The president is facing trial in the Senate after the House impeached him last month, accusing Trump of abusing his office by asking Ukraine for the investigations while withholding the aid from a U.S. ally at war with bordering Russia.
+The president is being tried in the Senate after the House impeached him last month, accusing Trump of abusing his office by asking Ukraine for the investigations while withholding the aid from a U.S. ally at war with bordering Russia.
 The second article of impeachment accuses him of obstructing Congress by refusing to turn over documents or allow officials to testify in the House probe.

 Republicans, growing tired of the long hours of proceedings, have defended Trump’s actions as appropriate and cast the process as a politically motivated effort to weaken him in the midst of his reelection campaign.
 Republicans hold a 53-47 majority in the Senate, and acquittal is considered likely.